1. O'Farrell's Welcome to Limerick

 Celtic harp, Scottish snare drum

 This popular jig is from the highland pipe repertoire of Scotland.
-I

-unique duet.
+makes it a unique duet.

 12. Tip O'Neill / Washington Hornpipe

-Celtic harp, button accordian, bodhran
+Celtic harp, button accordion, bodhran

-On Friday afternoons in Washington, D.C., I used to play for bashes on
+On Friday afternoons in Washington, D.C., I used to play for bashes

-Congressmen, government workers of Irish descent, and even Speaker of
+Society."
+Congressmen, government workers of Irish descent,

-the House Tip O'Neill, would occasionally show up and read their
+and even Speaker of the House, Tip O'Neill, would occasionally show

-poetry.
-I wrote this tune for Tip, a man I greatly admired.The second
+up and read their poetry.
+I wrote this tune for Tip, a man I greatly

 13. Elizabeth McDermott Rowe/ Miss Noble